awesomephant/ai-scripts/Readme.md

 - [x] Extract NYT-specific code into options (?)
 - [ ] Use hashmaps instead of arrays for typeface etc. lookup tables
 - [ ] Drop legacy options and commented-out code
+- [ ] Import all existing tests and make sure they keep passing
+- [ ] Allow multiple exports from the same file, maybe with prefixed artboard names?
 - [x] Allow exporting to a different volume than the one Illustrator lives on

 ### Notes